 Most people who have thyroid surgery will feel better within 1–2 weeks, but recovery may take longer for some people.

-Changes in hormone levels may affect your mood.
+- Mood changes – changes in hormone levels may affect your mood.
 If you feel anxious or have panic attacks, let your doctor or nurse know as they may recommend medicines to help.
 Some people find meditation or relaxation techniques helpful.

-If surgery affected the parathyroid glands, you may have low blood calcium levels (hypocalcaemia).
+- Low calcium levels – you may have low blood calcium levels if surgery affects the parathyroid glands.
 This may cause headaches and tingling in your hands, feet and lips, as well as muscle cramps.
 Your doctor will do blood tests to check your calcium levels, and you may be prescribed vitamin D and/or calcium supplements.

 Thyroid hormone replacement therapy